 ENVIRONMENT > For experts and partner cities > Greenery System Maintenance in the City of Prague

-Creation, development, and present of suburban woods in the City of Prague
+The Principles of the Greenery System Maintenance in the City of Prague